ojaroker/ojaroker.github.io/_pages/about.md

 During the summer of 2025, I helped teach a Science Olympiad training course at Art of Problem Solving.
 Additionally, I worked on multiple personal projects, including a spring system simulation with eigenmode analysis and a stochastic predator-prey optimal control model.

+I am currently the President of the Colgate Engineering Club, where students work together to design and build interesting long-term engineering projects.
 My hobbies include playing tennis, paddle, table tennis (as well as a few more racket sports) and working on small personal projects, usually inspired by current classwork.